 The Outcomes: Success in SQA-accredited data skills training

 DataKirk is now delivering SQA-accredited data skills training to ethnic minority groups as part of our Data Skills for Work outreach programme.
-As well as funding an MSc placement with DataKirk, Scottish Government SME Impact Funding enabled us to support DataKirk in delivering a Data Analytics for Business Decision-Making course.
-This provided 17 learners from BAME communities living and working in Edinburgh, Glasgow, Falkirk, West Lothian, and Stirling, who were underemployed or earning below £24,000, to participate in the training.
-As part of DataFest 2022, The Data Lab supported DataKirk to launch Scottish Black Talent Summit, connecting black talent, recruiters, employers, and policymakers, with over 200 delegates in attendance.
+As well as enabling an MSc placement with DataKirk, Scottish Government and Edinburgh City Region Deal funding enabled us to support DataKirk in delivering courses on ‘Project Management with Data Analytics’ and ‘Upskilling and Fundamentals of Data Governance, AI Ethics and Tools’.
+To date, we have supported close to 100 learners from BAME communities living and working in Edinburgh, Glasgow, Falkirk, West Lothian, and Stirling, who were underemployed or earning below £24,000, to participate in the training.
+As part of DataFest 2022, The Data Lab supported DataKirk to launch its annual Scottish Black Talent Summit, connecting black talent, recruiters, employers, and policymakers, with over 200 delegates in attendance.
+The annual event has now expanded into the Scottish Ethnic Minority Talent Summit & Festival taking place across several days and major cities in Scotland, marking a major step in its continued commitment to inclusivity and empowerment.

 “The Data Lab was well aware of the societal issues and the barriers we are facing in the [Black] community.”